Creating an art exhibition

 Curators spend a lot of time preparing and hanging exhibits to make them look clean, professional and inviting.
 This is about more than just hammers and nails – it is a creative opportunity to help communicate the meaning of the work.
-For technical advice on hanging work, contact Jon Koppel, studio technician in the Fine Arts Department.

 - Visit the exhibition site in advance.
 Draw a diagram of the exhibit space with approximate dimensions of each wall area.
 Will horizontals fit, or will a vertical format work better?
 What groupings might be interesting?
 What are the walls made of: wood, plaster, concrete?
 Are there permanent hooks installed or must you provide your own?

 - Before you transport work to the exhibition site:

 - Make sure the space is unlocked and that the people who manage the space know you are coming.